flannelhead/ConnectFour/README.md

 a data type for a game tree is defined and used there.
 There are also Functor and Applicative instances for the GameTree datatype.
 Proofs for the applicative functor laws are given in `gametree_proofs.txt`.

-## Goals
-The negamax algorithm is a work in progress.
-The intent is to generalize it using Haskell's abstractions like `Monoid`, `Functor`, `Applicative` and `Monad`.
-If there's time left after that, the algorithm could be parallelized to benefit from multicore processing.